brcnitk/IPv6-Deployment-Workshop/MIPv6/README.md

 2. Name the network interface as Network-1 (Home Network), Network-2 (Router Network), Network-3 (Foreign Network).

-3. Assign the following network interface to the following Virtual Machine:
+3. Attach the networks to the following Virtual Machines:
--   Home-Agent : Network-1, Network-2 (2 Interface)
+-   Home-Agent : Network-1, Network-2 (2 Adapters)
--   Router : Network-2, Network-3 (2 Interface)
+-   Router : Network-2, Network-3 (2 Adapters)
--   Correspondent-Node : Network-3 (1 Interface)
+-   Correspondent-Node : Network-3 (1 Adapter)
--   Mobile-Node : Network-1 (1 Interface)
+-   Mobile-Node : Network-1 (1 Adapter)

 #### Network Interface Configuration Commands (Only for Router and Home Agent):
 1. Use the following commands to configure the network interface: